Shay97279/CISC474TermProject/readme.txt

     - On that note, the file getfromDB.js would use the user's ID after login to get their information.
 For now it just always pulls user Jonathon
     - I believe Daniel has working login on the branch login-theme, though I have not confirmed that myself.
 - After creating the .env, you may need some npm installs. [dotenv, d3, bootstrap, mongodb] are the key ones, I believe.
+- run 'node server.js' to start it up

 General Notes: